silverbulletmd/silverbullet/docs/Principles/Private.md

 ---
 SilverBullet is [[Principles/Self Hosted]], and has [[Principles/Zero Tracking]].
 This means that your data is fully in your control, it is [[Principles/Data Sovereignty]] at work.

-Private does not (need to mean) it’s just you.
-A [[Concepts/Space]] may have any number of members, each with their own account.
+Private does not need to mean it’s just you.
+A [[Concepts/Space]] may have any number of members.